Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

-\paragraph{OOD detection} We can improve the performance of OOD detection since EL sharpens the energy surface around the data.
+\paragraph{OOD detection} The task of OOD detection is to detect whether a new sample belongs to the distribution of training data.
+We can improve the performance of OOD detection since EL sharpens the energy surface around the data.
 For OOD detection, we use an indicator to detect whether samples are in the distribution (In-D) of the training set or out of the distribution (OOD).
 We use the minimum conditional energy $min_{y' \in\mathbb{Y}} E_{\vtheta}(y' \mid \vx)$ as the indicator.
 We show in the Appendix that our indicator is better than the maximum probability and free energy~\cite{free-energy}.
-We conduct experiment on a small-scale OOD detection task (In-D: MNIST, OOD: Fashion-MNIST) and a large-scale task (In-D: ImageNet, OOD: iNautralist2018).
-Samples in Fashion-MNIST are clothes, while samples in MNIST are digital numbers; samples in ImageNet are instances of objects, while samples in iNautralist2018 are instances of species (refer to Appendix \ref{sec:other-res} for detailed settings).
+We conduct an experiment on a small-scale OOD detection task (In-D: MNIST, OOD: Fashion-MNIST) and a large-scale task (In-D: ImageNet, OOD: iNautralist2018).
+Samples in Fashion-MNIST are clothes, while samples in MNIST are digital numbers; samples in ImageNet are instances of objects, while samples in iNautralist2018 are instances of species (refer to Appendix for detailed settings).
 We can see from Table~\ref{tab:ood} that EL leads to better performance than CE loss.
 For example, we reduce the metric FPR95 from $8.10\%$ to $0.95\%$ on MNIST vs. Fashion MNIST.
 These results confirm that strengthening the learning of well-classified examples leads to discriminative energy distribution.

 \paragraph{Robustness to adversarial attacks} We have shown in theory and practice that paying more attention to the classified samples can significantly increase margins.
-This property is likely to increase the robustness on adversarial examples because the predictions of disturbed samples are likely to remain far away from the decision boundary.
+This property is likely to increase the robustness of adversarial examples because the predictions of disturbed samples are likely to remain far away from the decision boundary.
 To verify this assumption, on MNIST, we use the FGSM~\cite{fgsm}, PGD~\cite{pgd} with $L_\infty$ bound, and PGD with $L_2$ bound to construct adversarial samples to attack the models trained with CE loss and with EL, respectively.
 The results in Figure \ref{fig:attack} validate our assumption that the model trained with EL is more robust on predictions when receiving a specific range of adversarial disturbances.
-We show in Appendix \ref{sec:other-res} that our idea can also improve robustness under other powerful attack methods and is additive with large margin variants of CE loss to further enhance robustness and margins.